Zoomdata/SDK-Metadata-22-Samples/README.md

-# SDK-Metadata-22-Samples

-This repository houses samples and example code for download and use with Zoomdata Metadata SDK v2.2 or later.
+# SDK v2.0 Administrative Framework REST API samples for Zd v2.2

 For information about using these examples and samples, consult their individual readme documents or refer to the [Zoomdata Developer Resources documentation](http://docs.zoomdata.com/developer-resources).